 Devices are generally accurate for the purposes they are intended to be useful and give readings well within tolerance for many of their practical applications. they are also calibrated to make sure they give accurate readings over a range of temperatures. user manuals and guides for infrared motors normally tell their optimal operating range.

-In some respects they operate on a similar basis to the thermal imaging link detection tools that we use all be it at a much simpler and cheaper level, but the principles are the same.
+In some respects they operate on a similar basis to the thermal imaging leak detection tools that we use all be it at a much simpler and cheaper level, but the principles are the same.
 Typically, devices like this (and others) have calibrations checks on them regularly to help assure accuracy as they are used over time.

 What are Infrared Thermometers Used for?